Utah Is A Constitutaional Carry State

-It is LEGAL to open carry a firearm without a concealed firearm permit if;
+It is LEGAL to carry any legally owned firearm fully loaded and concealed without a concealed firearm permit.

 1. Rack the slide to load a round from the magazine into the chamber.